AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Find the center of players based on number of clusters.

+  * Can perform precise targeting.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * [Creating Probability-Based Targeting Model](HighValueProjectTutorials/CreatingProbabilityBasedTargetingModel.md)

   * Find the center of players by finding the area with high player density.

+  * Can perform both precise targeting as well as innacurate, but likely to hit targeting.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.